-REACH Advocacy was born in 2015 when a group of citizens said NO to leaving the homeless out in the cold.
+REACH Advocacy was born in 2015 when a group of citizens said NO to leaving homeless people out in the cold.

-In 2014 the eviction of the homeless from their informal shelter in Midtown Garage, and the subsequent displacement and destruction of the Tent City set up in protest, precipitated a crisis.
+In 2014 the eviction of homeless people from their informal shelter in Midtown Garage and the subsequent displacement and destruction of the Tent City set up in protest precipitated a crisis.

-In 2015 the Rochester Emergency Action Committee for the Homeless (REACH) was formed with the mission of providing emergency winter shelter for those homeless persons who were unable to find shelter anywhere else.
-Thanks to dozens of volunteers REACH has created and staffed an emergency shelter each of the past three winters.
+In 2015 the Rochester Emergency Action Committee for the Homeless (REACH) was formed to provide emergency winter shelter for homeless persons who were unable to find shelter anywhere else.
+Thanks to dozens of volunteers, REACH has created and staffed an emergency shelter each year since.

 In 2015-16 we housed almost 150 men and women at REACH Home on Prince Street.
 We successfully placed over 50 persons in permanent housing.

-At the end of this experience we reorganized as REACH Advocacy as a way for us to become advocates with and on behalf of the homeless.
-But soon we realized that there would be the need for another emergency shelter.
+At the end of this experience, we reorganized as REACH Advocacy, providing a way to become advocates with and on behalf of homeless people.

-In the winter of 2016-17 we opened BRIDGE Home on Ontario Street as an emergency shelter.
-On average we housed over 40 men and women per night during the winter.
-Many of our guests were placed in permanent housing.
+In the winter of 2016-17, we opened our new emergency shelter on Ontario Street as BRIDGE Home.
+On average, we housed over 40 men and women per night during the winter and placed many of our guests in permanent housing.

-In November 2017 in cooperation with Dimitri House Inc, and the support of many volunteers we opened a new REACH Home for the winter of 2017-18.
-The Home closed on April 18 after a successful season.
-Click here to see what REACH Home looked like.
+In November 2017, in cooperation with Dimitri House Inc., and with the support of many volunteers, we opened a new REACH Home on Union Street for the winter of 2017-18.
+The Home closed the following April after hosting 115 male and 50 female guests, approximately 40% of whom transitioned to appropriate housing.

 During the winter of 2018-19, we were fortunate to continue our partnership with Dimitri House to operate our REACH Home in the same location.
 Through the efforts of our social work team, more than 40% of our guests transitioned to permanent housing.